Subscribe

 so I built a product.”

-This statement is perhaps the most common origin story for all companies, large and small.
+This statement is perhaps the most common origin story.
 It is the standard defense mounted by new founders to justify their new ventures.
 But is it justified?

 For a company to succeed, many conditions must be true—or true enough that they’re not fatal.
 Those things can be formulated as a series of risks to be mitigated or as a list of blunders to avoid or as a list of questions you have to answer.
-In any formulation, a market must exist, at an acceptable price , matching customers’ willingness and ability to buy.
+Regardless of form, a market must exist, at an acceptable price , matching customers’ willingness and ability to buy.

 Often left out of these lists is you.
 The company has to be right for you, personally.
 The simplest test is to ask: